 What Online Job Boards Are (and Why You Might Need One)

 - If you’ve been manually posting job listings to your website, this method allows you to empower employers to add, edit and remove listings themselves.
-This frees you up to do more important tasks.

 Why Do You Need a Job Board Plugin?

 A job board plugin can be a source of income for organizations that charge employers for listings.
 Another way to make money through the job board is to only allow members to post and/or view listings.
 Having a WordPress job board plugin that includes memberships enables these additional revenue opportunities.

 Job Boards are also a powerful retention tool.
 Members who find a job through your website are more likely to renew their membership so that they can stay on top of career opportunities.
 If you make the Job Board only available to current members, prospective members are also incentivized to join.

 It’s simple to add a job board to your WordPress site.
 If you already have the MembershipWorks plugin installed, all you’ll need to do is to go to Jobs/Other Boards and create a new Job Board.
 (Note you’ll need to be on a paid version of the plugin to access this feature.)
 From the board’s Dashboard > Embed section, you can copy and paste shortcodes from the back end to embed on three new pages you build for:

 The job listing form is pre-populated with the fields that are useful to most organizations, but you can add, edit and remove fields to suit your needs.
 You can also create tags so that employers can categorize the job industry and/or type of job they are posting.
 You can set things up so that job seekers can use these tags to quickly find the listings that would most appeal to them.